-'''

-signed char cresult, c1, c2, c3;

-c1 = 100;

-c2 = 3;

-c3 = 4;

-cresult = c1 c2 / c3;
+signed char cresult, c1, c2, c3; c1 = 100; c2 = 3; c3 = 4; cresult = c1 \ c2 / c3;

-'''

 In this example, the value of c1 is multiplied by c2.
 The product of these values is then divided by the value of c3 (according to operator precedence rules).
-Assuming that signed char is represented as an 8-bit value, the product of c1 and c2 (300) cannot be represented.
-Because of integer promotions, however, c1, c2, and c3 are each converted to int, and the overall expression is successfully evaluated.
+Assuming that signed char is represented as an 8-bit value, the product of c1 and c2 (300) cannot be represented as a signed char.
+However, because of integer promotions, c1, c2, and c3 are each converted to int, and the overall expression is successfully evaluated.
 The resulting value is truncated and stored in cresult.
 Because the final result (75) is in the range of the signed char type, the conversion from int back to signed char does not result in lost data.
 It is possible that the conversion could result in a loss of data should the data be larger than the storage location.

-A loss of data (truncation) can occur when converting from a signed type to a signed type with less precision.
+A loss of data (truncation) can occur when converting from a signed type to a narrower signed type.
 For example, the following code can result in truncation:

-'''

-signed long int sl = LONG_MAX;

-signed char sc = (signed char)sl;
+signed long int sl = LONG\MAX; signed char sc = (signed char)sl;

-'''

 The C standard defines rules for integer promotions, integer conversion rank, and the usual arithmetic conversions.
-The intent of the rules is to ensure that the conversions result in the same numerical values, and that these values minimize surprises in the rest of the computation.
+The intent of the rules is to ensure that the conversions result in consistent numerical values, and that these values minimize surprises in the rest of the computation.

-A recent innovation from ISO/IEC TR 24731-1 [9] that has been added to the C standard 9899:2011 [4] is the definition of the $rsize_t$ type.
+A recent innovation from ISO/IEC TR 24731-1 [9] that has been added to the C standard 9899:2011 [4] is the definition of the rsize\t type.
 Extremely large object sizes are frequently a sign that an object's size was calculated incorrectly.
-For example, negative numbers appear as very large positive numbers when converted to an unsigned type like $size_t$ .
-Also, some implementations do not support objects as large as the maximum value that can be represented by type $size_t$ .
+For example, negative numbers appear as very large positive numbers when converted to an unsigned type like size\t.
+Also, some implementations do not support objects as large as the maximum value that can be represented by type size\t.
 For these reasons, it is sometimes beneficial to restrict the range of object sizes to detect programming errors.
-For implementations targeting machines with large address spaces, it is recommended that $RSIZE_MAX$ be defined as the smaller of the size of the largest object supported or $(SIZE_MAX >> 1)$ , even if this limit is smaller than the size of some legitimate, but very large, objects.
-Implementations targeting machines with small address spaces may wish to define $RSIZE_MAX$ as $SIZE_MAX$ , which means that there is no object size that is considered a runtime-constraint violation.
+For implementations targeting machines with large address spaces, it is recommended that RSIZE\MAX be defined as the smaller of the size of the largest objects.
+Implementations targeting machines with small address spaces may wish to define RSIZE\MAX as SIZE\MAX, which means that there is no object size that is considered a runtime-constraint violation.